replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 kubectl preflight ./harbor-preflights.yaml
 ```

-You will see that all three preflights are run, and that the memory
+You'll see that all three preflights are run, and that the memory
 preflight has failed.
 This is an expected failure, since we have
 single node cluster that uses just that node's disk for storage.
 That
 disk is smaller than the storage requirements for Harbor.